funcodelic/pianpiano/README.md

 # pianpiano
-A piano-learning application that helps you learn slowly but surely.
+A piano learning application that helps you learn slowly but surely.